 Norðurflug Helicopter Tours

 Talk about good home inspiration, Mikado hits it way out of the park.
-Mikado is a concept store and creative space that opened their doors just before Christmas 2020, in collaboration with Pastel flower studio.
+Mikado is a concept store and creative space that opened their doors just before Christmas 2020.
 The shop has a strong atheistic with a curated selection of home-wear items from Iceland, Japan and Scandinavia, focusing on design and print.

 Website | Instagram